jadecobra/python_tdd_exercises/source/conventions.rst

-A tuple_ is a sequence or container of :ref:`objects<what is a class?>` that cannot be changed later, this means it is immutable.
+A tuple_ is a sequence or container of :ref:`objects<everything is an object>` that cannot be changed later, this means it is immutable.
 They are represented with parentheses/brackets (``()``), and the things in them are separated by commas, for example

 .. code-block:: python